albertocorrales/albertocorrales.github.io/_posts/2023-06-05-CI-CD-pipelines-as-code-with-Nuke-build.md

 comments: false
 tags: [Azure DevOps, CI/CD, pipelines, Nuke]
 image:
-  path: /assets/img/2023-06-05/0.PNG
+  path: /assets/img/2023-06-05/0.png
 ---

 # Introduction

 In order to implement Continuous Integration and Continuous Delivery (CI/CD), we normally build pipelines.
 These pipelines are automatically triggered when we build new functionality, we push it into our source code repository, and it is merged into the master branch.
 As part of this process, we should have some automated or manual quality checks, such us code review, vulnerabilities scan, automatic testing, etc.

-Once the pipeline is triggered, iot will will guide the delivery process and how the changes are being promoted across multiple environments.
+Once the pipeline is triggered, it will guide the delivery process and how the changes are being promoted across multiple environments.

-Regarding Azure DevOps pipelines, it is a technology that was been evolved during the last few years as CI/CD has become more relevant.
+Regarding Azure DevOps pipelines, it is a technology that has been evolving during the last few years as CI/CD has become more relevant.
 In the past, we used to have a build definition and a release definition, which were manually configured by dragging and dropping tasks.
 You can find more information about Azure DevOps pipelines in [this link](https://learn.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops).

 More recently, Azure Pipelines [introduced the YAML pipelines](https://devblogs.microsoft.com/devops/announcing-general-availability-of-azure-pipelines-yaml-cd/).
-This new way to define our pipelines was a very relevant environment, because it allowed us to consistently reuse our pipeline definitions and define them dynamically, as we add more services or environments as part of our continuous delivery process.
+This new way to define our pipelines was a very relevant improvement, because it allowed us to consistently reuse our pipeline definitions and define them dynamically.
+This is especially useful for complex pipelines, where we have multiple services or environments as part of our continuous delivery process.

 In order to build YAML pipelines, we need to use an specific syntax, which allows us to define our pipeline.
 This language includes concepts such as stages, jobs, tasks, variables, etc. In addition, we can use [some expressions](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops) in order to dynamically build conditions, loops, built-in functions, etc.

-# Azure DevOps YAML pipelines
+# Limitations and disadvantages of Azure DevOps YAML pipelines

 Azure DevOps YAML pipelines is an useful way to dynamically define our pipelines.
 However, in an enterprise context, where we might have very complex pipelines, YAML pipelines might have some limitations/disadvantages:

 ## 1) YAML pipelines are tightly coupled to Azure DevOps

 When we work with Azure DevOps YAML pipelines, we need to use their language.
-For that reason, we wanted to run our pipeline in a different provider (like GitHub Actions), we won't be able to do it.
+For that reason, if we want to run our pipeline in a different provider (like GitHub Actions), we won't be able to do it.

 ## 2) Working with YAML is tedious and error prone

 YAML is a human-readable data-serialization, which is commonly used for configuration files and in applications where the data is stored or transmitted.
-YAML has became very trendy, but it comes with some challenges, especially when it comes to complex YAML files or when we introduce programming features, such as the expressions in Azure DevOps.
-When we are configuring YAML, we might need to deal with issues such as indentation errors, typos or having huge files that are a mix of expressions, scripts, etc. As a result, maintain those YAML files might be a real challenge.
+YAML has became very trendy, but it comes with some challenges, especially for complex YAML files or when we introduce programming features, such as the expressions in Azure DevOps.
+When we are configuring YAML, we might need to deal with issues such as indentation errors, typos or having huge files that are a mix of expressions, scripts, etc. As a result, maintaining those YAML files might be a real challenge.
 We can find this situation not only in Azure DevOps, but in other technologies like Terraform or Docker.

 ![](/assets/img/2023-06-05/1_1.PNG)

 ## 3) We cannot test our pipelines locally

-One of the big limitations of Azure DevOps pipelines, is the fact that we cannot test or run our pipelines locally.
-In order words, when we are updating or creating a new pipelines, we need to edit our YAML file, push the pipeline definition to our repository, and run the pipeline in order to test it.
+One of the biggest limitations of Azure DevOps pipelines, is the fact that we cannot test or run our pipelines locally.
+In order words, when we are updating or creating a new pipeline, we need to edit our YAML file, push the pipeline definition to our repository, and run the pipeline in order to test it.

 During this process, we will often find out that there were some issues with our pipeline definition, so we need to repeat this process over and over.
 As a consequence, working with YAML pipelines might slow us down.